-Construction: Circular saw blades are usually constructed of steel or carbide-tipped steel.
-Steel blades are inexpensive but the teeth can dull quickly, so they're often used for more occasional use.
-Carbide-tipped blades, on the other hand, are extremely durable, with their long life often compensating for the higher price tag.
-For masonry and metal applications, you'll need an abrasive wheel or diamond blade.
+Circular saw blades are usually constructed of steel or carbide-tipped steel.
+Steel blades are inexpensive but the teeth can dull quickly, so they are often preferred for more occasional use.
+Carbide-tipped blades, on the other hand are extremely durable, with their long life often compensating for the higher price tag.
+For masonry and metal applications, you will need an abrasive wheel or diamond blade.

 • Dry-cut diamond blades cut faster than abrasive wheels without heating up the material

 • Carbide-tipped blades require less frequent sharpening, reducing downtime

 • Carbide-tipped blades last up to ten times longer than steel blade Applications:

 Manufacturers often tell you which saws, materials and/or cuts each of their blades is designed for, eliminating guesswork.
 The chart below provides a general overview of choices, but most manufacturers offer blades designed for specific materials, such as laminate, aluminum, plywood and many others.
 The recommended application(s) are usually printed right on the blade for easy identification even after the packaging has been removed.

 Specialized blades deliver better results for the recommended use than all-purpose blades, but they will require you to change blades more often.
 Combination blades are popular among users with diverse needs because they minimize downtime due to blade changes, but the resulting crosscuts and rips can be of a lower quality than if specialized blades were used for each cut.

 ||Crosscutting wood (cutting across the grain)

 ||Ripping wood (cutting with the grain); should not be used on plywood